the-divine-dev/the-divine-dev.github.io/index.md

 asmadAcArya paryantAM
 vande guruparaMparAm ..
 ```
-I worship the Lineage of Gurus, commencing with God Shiva, with Saint-Philosopher-Theologian Adi Shankaracharya in the middle, and my Personal Master (Saint aruNagiri, in my case) at the end.
+I worship the Lineage of Gurus, with God Shiva at the very beginning, with Saint-Philosopher-Theologian Adi Shankaracharya in the middle, and my Personal Master (Saint aruNagiri, in my case) at the end.